THE MAKER AND THE UNMAKER

 (If you like this piece, down below you can give it up to 50 claps, which helps with the algorithms, and I thank you for that!)

-The following is an excerpt from Rosie von Lila’s book Mass Human Flourishing, out early 2022.
+The following is an excerpt from Rosie von Lila’s book FELLOW: Essays on Mass Human Flourishing, out in 2023.

 We are playing a Big Game.
 We are out to create a team of 100,000 people who are on fire in their power, ever less at the effect of destructive mindsets.
 100 million individuals pursuing their own passions, nourishing themselves, and being a contribution in the world in ways that light them up.
 When you’re lit up, you’re having fun.
 When you’re lit up, you feel alive.
 We call it joining Team Humanity.
 When you can build a team of 100 million people, you can build a team of 1 billion, and when you can do that, you can shape global culture.
 It is time for mass human flourishing.